 Mobile Chat Finesse Client

 In July 2020, mobile agent for telephony (a Finesse client for mobile phones) and mobile agent for chat are two separate apps.
-They will be merged into a single unified mobile app in Q4 2020.
+Soon, they will be merged into a single unified mobile app to handle voice, non-voice customer requests.

 To the right is a screenshot of the existing mobile chat app.